tuur/SPTempRels/README.md

 SPTempRels trains and evaluates a structured perceptron model for extracting temporal relations from clinical texts, in which events and temporal expressions are given.
 It can also be used to replicate the experiments done by [Leeuwenberg and Moens (EACL, 2017)](http://www.aclweb.org/anthology/E/E17/E17-1108.pdf).
 The paper contains a detailed description of the model.
 The conference slides can be found [here](https://github.com/tuur/SPTempRels/raw/master/SPTempRels-EACL2017-Slides.pdf).
 When using this code please refer to the paper.

 > Any questions?
-Feel free to send me an email at aleeuw15@umcutrecht.nl
+Feel free to send me an email!